 T.G.I.
 Friday’s app lets guests pay via smartphone

-What was the thinking behind the app?
+What was the biggest hurdle in developing the app?

 We were privileged to get to work with a number of partners that worked really well together.
 That’s always the biggest concern: Can you get different pieces of technology to work together?
 These things aren’t like puzzle pieces that were designed to fit together.
 You have to choose partners that are willing to work with you to make all these pieces work seamlessly together.